cocos/cocos-docs/en/animation/edit-animation-clip.md

 ![add keyframe](edit-animation-clip/add-keyframe.gif)

-For more information on the design of animation curves and how to control them via script code, please refer to [Using Animation Curve](use-animation-curve.md).
+For more information on the design of Animation Curves and how to control them via scripts, please refer to the [Using Animation Curve](use-animation-curve.md) documentation.

 ### Editing Sprite animations

 Next, let's take a look at the process of creating a Sprite animation as an example.

-1. Create a Sprite node
+1. Create a Sprite node.

     Create a Sprite node in the **Hierarchy** panel.
 Or add a Sprite component to the node by selecting the node and clicking the **Add Component** button in the **Inspector** panel and selecting **2D -> Sprite**.

-2. Add the Animation component to the node, attach the Clip file, and enter the animation editing mode.
-For details, please refer to [Creating Animation Component and Animation Clip](animation-create.md).
+2. Add the Animation Component to the node, attach the Clip file, and enter the Animation Editing Mode.
+For details, please refer to the [Creating Animation Component and Animation Clip](animation-create.md) documentation.

-3. Add the animation property `cc.Sprite.spriteFrame` to the property list
+3. Add the animation property `cc.Sprite.spriteFrame` to the property list.

     Click the **+** button in the upper right corner of the property list, then select **cc.Sprite -> spriteFrame**.

     ![add SpriteFrame](edit-animation-clip/add-spriteframe.gif)

-4. Add a keyframe
+4. Add a keyframe.

     Drag the spriteFrame asset from **Assets** panel to the property track on the right side of the `cc.Sprite.spriteFrame` animation property, and then drag the spriteFrame to be displayed in the next keyframe to the specified position, or select the needed spriteFrame in the property box above the property track.
 Play to preview the animation that is just created.